gwalashish/nsetools/docs/source/usage.rst

 .. note::

     Output has been truncated for better legibility.
-This is a dictionary with more that thousand entries.
+This is a dictionary with more than thousand entries.

 .. note::